 For families with young children, however, it’s vital to be very careful about safety and the pool.
-It’s not enough just to have a fence and a secure gate either, although it’s critical that you do.
+It’s not enough just to have a fence and a secure gate, although it is critical that you do and that its meets council pool regulations.
 It’s also important to reinforce to your children what it means to be safe around the pool, and what their responsibilities are.

 Make sure your children are always supervised

 There should always be an adult supervising children while they’re in the pool, and whoever is supervising should do so without distractions.
 When there are multiple adults at home (for example, at a family gathering or party), if the children are using the pool, it’s a good idea to rotate the supervisory role, perhaps in 15 minute blocks, so that the adults themselves are less likely to be distracted.

 For the children, make sure that they know they should never be using the pool without adult supervision.
 Again, it’s not enough to simply have a gate on the pool; that will keep toddlers out, but older children can definitely work out how to open the gate.
 Often, a child that has been having swimming lessons will feel confident enough to swim by themselves, but accidents can still happen, and for a young child, swimming lessons won’t necessarily help if they fall into the pool or injure themselves in the water in some way.

 Teach kids basic swimming skills